-The aim was to unify both scenes for the first time - CS:GO was developed by Hidden Path Entertainment, who had previously worked on Counter-Strike: Source post-release.
-The game was met with cautious optimism when it was released, but with Valve updating the game regularly, it grew larger in popularity.
+In 2012 CS:GO was released, developed by Hidden Path Entertainment, who had previously worked on Counter-Strike: Source post-release.
+The aim was to unify both competitive scenes, and the first step made to do this was to invite players from both 1.6 and Source to the testing process.
+The game was met with cautious optimism when it was released and took a while to be accepted by portions of the community, but with Valve updating the game regularly it grew in popularity.

-Perhaps the biggest turn in popularity came after the Arms Deal update from August 2013.
+One of the largest bumps in the game’s popularity came after the Arms Deal update in August 2013.
 It added skins for players to acquire and use on their weapons.
 The update proved to be incredibly popular, and with the Steam platform enabling people to trade and bet their skins, a whole host of new players picked up the game.

 How do you bet on CS:GO?

 Given the game’s structure, CS:GO betting is in essence no different to mainstream team-based sports betting.
 Team A plays Team B in win-lose-draw scenarios, so the betting works in the same way.

 You can bet on the result (who will win the match-up) – this is known as the Money Line.
 The odds on offer reflect the perceived strength of the team based on their historical win-loss record and situational factors.
 Your payout is simply your stake multiplied by the odds.